lchaney/MG_Microbe/README.md

 ## Running

 Download zip of the entire repository.
 This will be the parent folder and your working directly to run the analysis and/or produce the markdown page.
-Download data files (one .csv file from Dryad - file is titled `mg_ghsoil.csv`) and place into a folder titled `Data` within the parent directory.
+Download data files (one .csv file from Dryad - file is titled `mgdat.csv`) and place into a folder titled `Data` within the parent directory.
 Remember, you need to set your working directory to the location that contains the folders "Data" and "Analysis".

 From your R console, source the Do script (`Analysis/04_do.R`), this will perform all analysis.